Interfacelab/ilab-media-tools/readme.txt

 = Native Support For Backblaze B2 Cloud Storage =
 Now supports using Backblaze's new B2 Cloud Storage for uploads.

-= Upload Directly To S3, Minio and Google Cloud Storage = Directly upload your media and documents to S3, bypassing your WordPress server completely.
-Note that this feature requires Imgix.
+= Upload Directly To S3, Minio, Wasabi and Google Cloud Storage = Directly upload your media and documents to the cloud, bypassing your WordPress server completely.
+This feature requires Imgix.

-= Automatically Tag and Categorize with Amazon Rekognition = Use Amazon's latest AI tools to tag and categorize your images when uploading to S3.
+= Automatically Tag and Categorize with Amazon Rekognition = Use Amazon's latest AI tools to tag and categorize your images when uploading to Amazon S3.
 With Rekognition, you can automatically detect objects, scenes, and faces in images.

 = Advanced Image Editing =
 When integrating with [Imgix](https://imgix.com), Media Cloud by ILAB provides the most advanced WordPress image editor.
 Alter contrast, saturation, vibrancy and over 30 other image editing operations - in real time right inside the WordPress admin interface!
 Completely non-destructive!